• Courses

 Alternative: excluding all query parameters except what you allow

-If you don’t want to do that maintenance, there’s an alternative.
-You can exclude all query parameters except the ones that you want to use.
+If you don’t want that maintenance, there’s an alternative.
+You can exclude all query parameters except those you want to use.

 But be careful with this.
 If someone in the future adds some important query parameter to your website (or maybe Google Analytics 4 starts using some new important parameter), it will not be included in the reports/tracking.